guofei-tju/pharmVQA/README.md

 # pharmVQA
-The code will be realsed soon
+The code will be released soon